 "I don't see how.
 Anywhere else?
 Just get all the ideas out there, who cares if it's daft," Harry said.

-"Well…" Ginny said slowly, "Tom gave his Diary to Lucius Malfoy… I don't know if he'd repeat it, since it was lost and all, but it's something to think about."
+"Well…" Ginny said slowly, "Tom gave his diary to Lucius Malfoy.
+I don't know if he'd do it again, since it was lost and all, but it's something."

 "Didn't work out," Ginny said with an attempt at a self-deprecating smile that only rose halfway before it faltered.

-Hermione was peering intently at nothing in particular, a sure sign her brain was firing on all cylinders.
+Hermione was peering intently at nothing in particular, a sure sign her brain was fully occupied.
 Scott was sitting directly across from her, the same expression stamped on his features; they looked as if they had been imported from an entirely different tableau.
 Harry had to suppress a sudden grin as he imagined the two of them had just left some international economic think tank, Apparating into Grimmauld Place in mid-thought.